Generations : interpreting Iron Age ceramics

 digital ceramics, 2025.

-This is a collaborative investigation with ceramicist Anna Andersen that explores how generative AI can function as a creative tool in ceramic practice, supporting rather than replacing our creative decisions and material knowledge.
-We're working in dialogue with Iron Age vessels (500 BC - 400 AD) from Horsens Museum in Denmark.
-The artifacts we work with have been excavated from well-known burial sites like Hedegård as well as discovered at everyday construction sites.
+This work explores how generative AI might function as a creative tool in ceramic practice, a tool that can support rather than replace creative decision-making and material knowledge.
+I'm working in dialogue with Iron Age vessels (500 BC–400 AD) from the collection at Horsens Museum in Denmark.
+The museum's collection of Iron Age ceramics comes from excavations at established archaeological sites like Hedegård as well as finds from farmer's fields and everyday construction sites around the municipality.

-What draws us to these pots is their complexity.
-Ceramics from this age were used for everything from cooking to burial rituals; they display nuanced regional styles, different types of clay, and decorative techniques.
-They are direct reflections of who made them and where they were made.
-We're not trying to recreate these historical forms, but instead asking: what new forms can emerge when we use history as material for contemporary design?
-What does it mean to work with "tradition" and “authenticity” in contemporary craft practice?
+What draws me to these pots is their complexity.
+Ceramics from this period were used for everything from cooking to burial rituals, and they carry nuanced regional styles, varied clay bodies, and decorative techniques that reflect who and where they were made.
+I'm not trying to recreate these historical pots, but asking: what new forms can emerge when history becomes material for contemporary design?

 3D-printed and hand sculpted earthenware, mineral pigment, wax, twine.
 Various dimensions.